See also: FAQ about Library Cards

 1. Does the Library provide computers with Internet access?

-Yes, the library provides access to computers and the Internet free of charge.
+Yes, the library provides computers with Internet access free of charge.
 An Ocean State Libraries library card number or a guest pass is required to log on to our computers.
-Our wi-fi network is called “library” and there is no password.

 2. Can I print at the Library?
 Is there a charge for printing?